jamesbrindle/AudiobookOrganiser/README.md

 This a command line utility that 'organises' an audiobook collection to a particular file structure, as well as adding missing meta data and downloading from Audible using audible-cli and converting to M4b.

+** IMPORTANT **

+This solution is currently set to use the x64 MediaInfo.dll, so you need to target x64 when building.
+Both the x86 and x64 MeddiaInfo.dll's are in the 'Other Solution Files' solution folder.

 ## Likely Won't Serve Your Needs Out of the Box

 I create this simple console app just for myself, to organise my fairly large library of audiobooks, that, before organisating had a variety of weird and wonderful naming conversions, audio formats and missing audiobooks that were in my Audible library but not local, and missing meta data...
 Because I got bored.